-The Committee met 11 times during the period from April 2021 to the Ordinary General Meeting of Shareholders held in June 2022.
-The Committee deliberated on matters including the amount of base compensation and bonuses for each Director, review of the officer compensation system, changing the process of determining officers' compensation, selecting the chairperson of the Director Compensation Committee, compensation for the chairs of the Director Nomination Committee and the Director Compensation Committee, performance coefficient for stock compensation, and company indemnification plan.
+The Committee met 10 times during the period from April 2022 to the Ordinary General Meeting of Shareholders held in June 2023.
+The Committee deliberated on matters including the amount of base compensation for each Director, number of shares to be allocated and amount of monetary compensation claims under the restricted stock compensation plan, a company indemnification plan, and renewal of directors and officers liability insurance.